BZoennchen/supercollider-book/chapters/composing/music-theory/3-scales.md

 C major scale **C** (or keys of C major) in blue and D# major **D#** scale in red.
 ```

-The diatonic scale is reflected by the piano keys, but hidden by the notation of a note sheet, e.g., C and C# occupy the same pitch line.
+The diatonic scale is so important, that it is built into the piano keys and the *staff notation*, e.g., C, C# and Cb occupy the same staff line.
-The group $(2,2,1)$ is followed by $(2,2,2,1)$.

 ```{code-cell} python3
 :tags: [remove-input]